Home > Insights > Financial Planning > Common Financial Obstacles Faced by U.S. Expats

 #5 – Healthcare

 Could you use help navigating the financial obstacles you face as a U.S. expat?
 Creative Planning International is here for you.
-Our fiduciary wealth managers work with Americans living abroad and cross-border families to help them maximize their wealth and avoid costly mistakes.
+Our fiduciary wealth managers work with American expats and cross-border families to help them maximize their wealth and avoid costly mistakes.
 We understand the complex interaction of multi-jurisdiction tax and regulatory regimes and take into account currency, diversification, tax and other portfolio considerations as we help you plan and invest for the future.
+To learn more or to get personalized financial advice, connect with a member of our team.

 This commentary is provided for general information purposes only, should not be construed as investment, tax or legal advice, and does not constitute an attorney/client relationship.
 Past performance of any market results is no assurance of future performance.
 The information contained herein has been obtained from sources deemed reliable but is not guaranteed.